openai/whisper/README.md

     pip install git+https://github.com/openai/whisper.git

+You may also install whisper from pypi with

+    pip install whisper-openai

 To update the package to the latest version of this repository, please run:

     pip install --upgrade --no-deps --force-reinstall git+https://github.com/openai/whisper.git